 This will create a compressed file

-Then, in your Dockerfile, you can copy this compressed file and then decompress it:
+Then, in our Dockerfile, we can copy this compressed file and then decompress it:

 Keep in mind that this technique is most effective when the size of the uncompressed files is significantly larger than the compressed archive and when those files are not needed during the build process.